gytwo/zen_ui_mod.koplugin/README.md

 ## Philosophy

-Zen UI is built around a simple idea: **less is more.** Everything in Zen UI was meticulously designed either to remove clutter or add clear value.
+Zen UI is built around the simple idea that **less is more.** Everything in Zen UI was designed either to remove clutter or add clear value.
 The interface stays fast, light, and focused on making reading more enjoyable.

 Throughout development, three things were non-negotiable: **performance**, **stability**, and **ease of use**.
-Every feature was tuned for battery efficiency and fluid responsiveness.
+Every feature was tuned for battery efficiency and responsiveness.

 ## Speed & Performance

 Zen UI is built to be lightweight and efficient.
-Tested with libraries containing thousands of books there are no dramatic changes in speed, responsiveness, or resource usage.
+With libraries containing thousands of books, there are no dramatic changes in speed, responsiveness, or resource usage.
 Patches are strategically injected and only loaded when needed.
-Zen UI was designed from the ground up to make your e-reading experience fluid and enjoyable.
-Whether you're browsing a small personal library or managing a massive collection, Zen UI maintains consistent performance without taxing your device's battery or memory.
+Zen UI maintains consistent performance without taxing your device's battery or memory, regardless of the size of your library.

 ## Features